-King Salman bin Abdulaziz al-Saud acceded to the Saudi throne on the death of his half-brother, King Abdullah.
+King Salman bin Abdulaziz Al Saud acceded to the Saudi throne at the age of 79 in 2015, following the death of his half-brother King Abdullah.

 He was governor of Riyadh province for 48 years before becoming defence minister in 2011 and crown prince a year later.

 The new king promised continuity after taking power, but his decisions have brought about far-reaching changes in the kingdom.

 The most significant has been the promotion of his son, Mohammed bin Salman.

 After being named defence minister in 2015, the young prince launched a wide-ranging plan to bring economic and social changes to the country.
 But he also launched a war in neighbouring Yemen that caused a humanitarian catastrophe.

 In 2017, Mohammed was named crown prince by Salman and he set about consolidating his power, detaining rival princes and billionaire businessmen on corruption charges and cracking down on critical intellectuals, clerics and activists.